U.S. general says future UK fighter jet must be compatible with F-35

-UK officials launched the new Tempest fighter jet programme last week at the Farnborough Airshow outside London.
+UK officials launched the new Tempest fighter jet program last week at the Farnborough Airshow outside London.

 Wolters said officials from both countries had discussed future combat air capabilities in the past, and agreed on the need to ensure any new systems could work with existing weapons.